aergoio/aergo/contract/native/Reference.md

 Operator  Description                 Applicable types
 --------  --------------------------  -------------------------
 =         assign                      any types
-+=        add and assign              integers, floats, strings -=        subtract and assign         integers, floats *=        multiply and assign         integers, floats /=        divide and assign           integers, floats &=        bitwise AND and assign      integers
++=        add and assign              integers, strings -=        subtract and assign         integers
+*=        multiply and assign         integers
+/=        divide and assign           integers
+&=        bitwise AND and assign      integers
 |=        bitwise OR and assign       integers
 ^=        bitwise XOR and assign      integers